We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Doctors can use NAC to treat acetaminophen overdoses.

 Acetaminophen is an analgesic that can relieve aches, pains, and a fever.
-If a person experiences an overdose of this drug, administering NAC within 10 hours may help reduce the risk of associated liver damage.
+If a person experiences an overdose of this drug, administering NAC within

 Other potential benefits